 “By working alongside others who have a diversity of perspectives and come from different backgrounds,” states the foundation’s website, “scholars learn leadership by stepping outside their comfort zone.”

-Habibi’s research explores the value of deliberative dialogue in charting international law’s development towards more equitable, sustainable and effective responses to global health emergencies, such as pandemics and climate change.
+Habibi’s research examines the value of deliberative dialogue and consensus-building methods to develop common ground on how international law should evolve to better respond to future global health emergencies, such as pandemics and climate change.

 She said her work closely aligns with the foundation’s emphasis on creative modes of collaboration and knowledge generation both within and beyond academia.